rkohl/ExtendedStoredProperties/README.md

 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into Xcode and the Swift compiler. **This is the recommended installation method.** Updates to SwiftAssociatedObject will always be available immediately to projects with SPM.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into Xcode and the Swift compiler. **This is the recommended installation method.** Updates to ExtendedStoredProperty will always be available immediately to projects with SPM.
 SPM is also integrated directly with Xcode.

 If you are using Xcode 11 or later:
 1. Click `File`